Marianne Mathy: Germany

-Born Marianne Helene Sara Kahn in Mannheim, Germany, in 1913 Marianne married Colonel Erich Mathy, an officer of Kaiser Wilhelm II's Imperial German Army.
+She was born Marianne Helene Sara Kahn in Mannheim, Germany on 23 June 1890.
+She was baptised as a Lutheran in 1896, though her father's family were Jewish.
+In 1913, Marianne married Colonel Erich Mathy, an officer of Kaiser Wilhelm II's Imperial German Army.
 Though they divorced the next year, with Eric killed in action shortly thereafter, Marianne retained Mathy's name for the remainder of her life.
 In 1921, she married Berlin architect, Franz (Francis) Martin Friendenstein.
 They later changed this name by deed poll in February 1945 from Friendenstein to Frisdane.

 Her musical education included piano, theory, speech training, interpretation and voice production, with a special course for the treatment of damaged vocal cords.
 Though her initial formal training emphasised piano, Marianne showed early promise as an opera and classical singer.
 In 1918 Marianne was offered her first engagement singing at a provincial opera, as Gretel in Engelbert Humperdinck's Hansel and Gretel.
 She became well known as an interpreter of Lieder and of early music.
 She went on to perform in Germany during the 1920s and 1930s.
 In 1929, Mathy received the State Certificate, Berlin, with Honourable Mention in recognition of her public performances and as a teacher of singing.

 Australia

 On Malcolm Sargent's advice, the couple emigrated in 1939 to Sydney, Australia.
 They were naturalized in 1944.
-From 1959, Mathy taught for three years at the National Institute of Dramatic Art (NIDA), and from 1954 until 1972 at the NSW State Conservatorium of Music(now Sydney Conservatorium of Music), and participated in the inaugural meeting for the short-lived New South Wales National Opera, the predecessor of the Australian Opera (now Opera Australia).
+From 1959, Mathy taught for three years at the National Institute of Dramatic Art (NIDA), and from 1954 until 1972 at the NSW State Conservatorium of Music (now Sydney Conservatorium of Music), and participated in the inaugural meeting for the short-lived New South Wales National Opera, the predecessor of the Australian Opera (now Opera Australia).
 In 1963, she was commissioned by the Australian Elizabethan Theatre Trust to make a new English translation of Charles Gounod's opera Faust.

 A highly respected teacher of opera and classical singers, Mathy taught fifteen winners of the Melbourne Sun Aria.
 In 1965 she wrote The Singer's Companion.
 Many of her pupils became nationally and internationally renowned opera singers and include Althea Bridges, June Bronhill, Joan Sutherland, Peter Cousens and Lyndon Terracini.